Gemini 3 Flash vs GPT-5.4 Mini on magicdoor.ai (2026): Lowest Cost or Better Tooling?

 • $6/month base subscription with $1 in credits

-Most users still land around $8-10/month total, which is the whole point of using one account instead of stacking separate subscriptions.
+Most users still land around $8-10/month total, which is the point of using one account instead of stacking separate subscriptions.

 Which One Should You Default To?